Birju Maharaj: Career

-Maharaj started teaching the dance form at the age of thirteen, at the Sangeet Bharti in New Delhi.
+Maharaj started teaching the dance form at the age of fourteen, at the Sangeet Bharti in New Delhi.
 He then taught at the Bharatiya Kala Kendra in Delhi, and at the Kathak Kendra (a unit of the Sangeet Natak Akademi) where he was Head of Faculty, and director, retiring in 1998 after which he opened his own dance school, Kalashram, also in Delhi.

 In addition to performing the Kathak dance form, he also brought along knowledge of Hindustani classical music and percussion instruments.
 He was noted to have been able to sing the thumri while dancing to it, and also playing instruments like the tabla and the dholak.
 His Kathak performances in addition to mythological stories had contemporary elements including stories from daily life and social issues being communicated by way of the dance.
 His ginti ki tihaais were noted to have been studied by Kathak students.
 He collaborated with other artists including the tabla player Zakir Hussain, and singers Rajan and Sajan Mishra.
-Some of his students included Priti Singh, Saswati Sen, Aditi Mangaldas, and Nisha Mahajan.
+Some of his students included Priti Singh, Saswati Sen, Aditi Mangaldas, Saju Ahammed and Nisha Mahajan.

 Maharaj also choreographed and composed music for many Indian movies.
 Some of the performances that he choreographed included for Saswati Sen in Satyajit Ray's Shatranj ke Khiladi (1977), Madhuri Dixit in Dil To Pagal Hai (1997), Devdas (2002) and Dedh Ishqiya (2014), Kamal Haasan in Vishwaroopam (2012), Deepika Padukone in Bajirao Mastani (2015) and Alia Bhatt in Kalank (2019).
 His choreography for Kamal Hassan in Vishwaroopam won him the National Film Award for Best Choreography in 2012, while his choreography for Deepika Padukone in Bajirao Mastani won him a Filmfare Award for Best Choreography in 2016.

 Maharaj was one of the youngest artists to receive the Sangeet Natak Akademi Award, when he received the award at the age of 28.
 He also received the Padma Vibhushan, India's second highest civilian award, in 1986.

 Personal life

-Maharaj was married and had five children (2 sons and 3 daughters).
+Maharaj married Annapurna Devi in 1956, she was the daughter of Pandit Chandra Mishra of Varanasi, who was also a guru of singer Girija Devi.
+The couple had five children (2 sons and 3 daughters).
+Annapurna Devi died in 2008.
 In later life, Maharaj had kidney disease and diabetes, and received dialysis.
 He died from a heart attack at his residence in Delhi, on 16 January 2022, at age 83.